 What is Eurostar?

 Eurostar is the high-speed passenger train linking London with Paris, Lille & Brussels via the Channel Tunnel at up to 300km/h (186 mph).
-Eurostar is owned 55% by SNCF French Railways, 5% by SNCB Belgian Railways & 40% originally by the UK government, now sold to overseas investors.
-Don't confuse Eurostar with Eurotunnel, who own the Channel Tunnel and whose car-carrying trains shuttle vehicles across the Channel.
-Eurostar started running in 1994.
-This page explains all you need to know about travel by Eurostar between London and Paris, Lille or Brussels.
+Running since 1994, it's majority-owned by SNCF French Railways, part-owned by SNCB Belgian Railways & part-owned by overseas investors who bought the UK government's share.
+This page explains how to travel by Eurostar between London and Paris, Lille or Brussels.

 Planning your trip